dorianeSF/ELK-Stack-Project/Ansible/README.md

 ### Ansible Directory
-This directory contains the scripts used to install ELK, Filebeat, and Metricbeat This directory is divided into two main folders:
+This directory contains the scripts used to install ELK, Filebeat, and Metricbeat.
+This directory is divided into two main folders:
 - [ansible_playbooks](ansible_playbooks)
   - These are the playbooks I created to install the ELK-Stack, Filebeat, and Metricbeat.